Defining binary phylogenetic trees using parsimony: Preliminaries

-We start with some notation.
-Recall that a \emph{phylogenetic tree} $T=(V,E)$ on a species set $X=\{1, \ldots, n\}$ is a connected acyclic graph with vertex set $V$ and edge set $E$ whose leaves are bijectively labeled by $X$.
-Such a tree is called \emph{binary} if all its inner nodes have degree 3.
 Throughout this manuscript, when we refer to a tree $T$, we always mean a binary phylogenetic $X$-tree.
 However, for technical reasons we sometimes also have to consider rooted trees: When an edge is removed from a binary (unrooted) tree, two subtrees remain, both of which have precisely one node of degree 2.
-This node is considered the {\em root} of the respective subtree.
+This node is considered as the {\em root} of the respective subtree.
 The two subtrees adjacent to the root of a tree are called \emph{maximum pending subtrees} of that tree, cf. Figure \ref{treedecomp}.

 In the present manuscript, whenever we refer to distances between vertices in a tree $T$, we mean the length of the unique path connecting these vertices in $T$.
 Moreover, we say that two leaves $v$ and $w$ form a \emph{cherry} $[v,w]$, if $v$ and $w$ are adjacent to the same inner node $u$ of $T$.